By Ellen Archer

 The war on Sámi bodies has been present for decades, the most obvious being the racial biology – meant to separate Sámi from “pure Swedes” and protect the Swedish race.
 At the same time the colonization has had consequences not only for the Sámi as a whole, but for Sámi women specifically.
 Firstly Samí women today are experiencing violence at

-a higher rate than non-sámi women
+a higher rate than non-sámi women.
+This entails physical, emotional

 and sexual violence.
 Sámi women are also at a high rate of both experiencing violence externally from people outside Sápmi and from the government and its employees, but also internally.
 The higher rate of internal violence stems from several different factors but it’s largely rooted in colonization.
 Historic traumas from being colonized reproduces into a higher risk of violence internally because of intergenerationally transferred violence.